 9. Proofread Your Messages

-Whether your texting, messaging, emailing, or sending a message in a bottle, if the recipient is somehow related to your business, there is no room for spelling and grammar mistakes.
+Whether you’re texting, messaging, emailing, or sending a message in a bottle, if the recipient is somehow related to your business, there is no room for spelling and grammar mistakes.
 Poorly written messages will leave the recipient puzzling if you are illiterate or just careless.
 Either way, their opinion of you won’t be the greatest.

 In professional communication, you need to present yourself in the best light.
 To do so, your messages need to be free of any catastrophic grammar and spelling mistakes.
 They aren’t just hurtful for your reputation but they can also create misunderstandings.